yashkolambekar/buildingyash/files/My First Blog.md

 And to write this, my motivation today came from [this blog post](https://pthorpe92.dev/intro/my-story/), What an inspiring story it is wow, I am really surprised of what people rise up from, this guy, the primeagn and everyone who were in a deep hole once and have recovered from there are really inspiring for me, as I am also in a similar situation right now and I am trying to get out of it.

 I am very positive about it happening, I know it very well that I will get it done, it is not a big problem for me.
-All I need is consistency and
+All I need is consistency and focus, which are the exact things that I lack in life : )